So, what is a dual SIM phone?

 Embedded SIMs (eSIMs) have been available in a few Android devices for the last two or three years, but it was Apple adding it to the latest iPhones that really popularised the technology.

 Rather than using a physical, removable SIM card, eSIMs are built into the phone and configured via software.
-Since only a small number of carriers currently support the technology, phones with eSIM also include a separate physical SIM slot as well.
+Since only a small number of carriers currently support the technology, phones with eSIM also include a separate physical SIM slot.

-As a result, the iPhone XS and iPhone XR models were the first dual SIM iPhones that Apple made.
-In most of the world, these and subsequent models have one physical SIM slot, coupled with an eSIM.
+The iPhone XS and iPhone XR models were the first dual SIM iPhones that Apple made.
+In most of the world, these and subsequent models have one physical SIM slot and one eSIM.
 Versions sold in Hong Kong, Macau, and China, however, take two physical SIMs instead.

 While using an eSIM to provide a second SIM option is certainly useful, it doesn’t yet provide the same flexibility as two physical slots.
 As mentioned, carriers around the world have been slow to support eSIM, with none other than a few international SIM providers currently offering prepaid service.